DataFire/Integrations/integrations/generated/zoom_us/README.md

 ### MeetingRegistrantList
 * Registration List `object`: List of Users
-  * next_page_token `string`: Next page token, used to paginate through large result sets.
-A next page token will be returned whenever the set of available result list exceeds page size.
-The expiration period is 15 minutes.
+  * page_count `integer`: The number of items returned on this page
-  * page_count `integer`: The number of items returned on this page.
+  * page_number `integer`: The page number of current results
-  * page_size `integer`: The amount of records returns within a single API call.
+  * page_size `integer`: The number of records returned within a single API call
-  * total_records `integer`: The number of all records available across pages.
+  * total_records `integer`: The number of all records available across pages
-  * registrants `array`: List of Registrant objects.
+  * registrants `array`: List of Registrant objects
     * items
       * id `string`
       * address `string`: Address